vladak/pirig/pihole.md

 sudo bash pi-hole/automated\ install/basic-install.sh
 ```

+Use a custom DNS server in the configuration - set it to the IP address of default GW.

 Then change the admin password: `pihole -a -p`

 Initially, Pi-hole was installed via Docker however later was reversed in favor of standalone install because: